hytopiagg/assets/README.md

 - **`dump-archive`** - Use to dump anything and everything, and also to archive old models/files.
 - **`working`** - Used as a working-repo for in-progress assets.
-- **`release`** - Used for completed assets, ready to be added to the boilerplate asset-pack, or generally availible assets. ** Engine-ready assets only, models must be .GLTF!
+- **`export`** - Used for completed assets, ready to be added to the boilerplate asset-pack, or generally availible assets. ** Engine-ready assets only, models must be .GLTF!
 - **`boilerplate`** - A collection of assets to be delivered as the “base” assets for the Hytopia SDK. - Engine-ready assets only, models must be .GLTF!
     - models
         - entities